22soulfan/Lynux-Webs/README.md

 Note that if you log out, everything are erased, like a sandbox console.

-**What are the list of Linux commands that can be type in PyLinux?**
+**What are the list of Linux commands that can be type in Lynux Webs?**

 Here are the commands (arranged from A-Z):
 - about